AppliedAcousticsChalmers/nidaqmxAio/README.md

  Specifies the sensitivity of the used microphone default `47.1` mV/Pa.

 `-pp <string>` or `--postProcess <string>`:
 Run the chosen post processing script.
 You will be asked to select the directory and a the file from a list (typing `all` will cause the script to run for all the files in the selected directory with the file extension`.np[yz]`, except the calibration files).
-Results will be saved as `<measurement_name>_TFs`.
+Results will be saved as `<measurement_name>_TF`.
 Current choices:
 `TF` - Estimates the transfer function using the H1 estimator, or the deconvolution method.
 The correct method is chosen automatically depending on the signal type used in the measurement.
 `RAC` - Estimates the reverberation time using the back-wards integration method.
 This script always causes the `TF` post-porssesing script to run in order to calculate the impulse response using the desired calibration data and block size.